Sixteen men given jail time in Afghan bank scandal

 Of the 14 other men sentenced on Tuesday, four are Indian nationals and the rest are Afghan, Shams said.

-Contrary to popular assumption that most of the money ended up in Dubai, as little as 10 percent was smuggled overseas and channeled into luxury villas.
+Contrary to popular assumption that most of the money ended up in Dubai, as little as 10 percent was smuggled overseas and channelled into luxury villas.